 Gameplay and Performance

-NME 3120 Refer to THP 3120 in Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
+THP 3120 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
 Formerly also offered as NME 3120.

 Material Distribution: Billboards, Wheatpaste, and Pamphlets

 Examines how contemporary artists and activists are using print media to communicate ideas in public spaces.
 The course also more generally considers how printed matter has been used to expand popular consciousness since the invention of the printing press.
 Students produce their own print interventions for public spaces and incorporate digital media to sustain interaction.

 Prerequisite: NME 2100; open to students in other disciplines with permission of instructor